alpine-hodler/web/pkg/coinbase/README.md

 ### Environment File

-Define an environment file on your machine somewhere with the following environment variables defined:
+IF your machine doesn't already have environment variables for the above, you can define an environment file on your machine somewhere with the environment variables defined.

 ```.env
 CB_PRO_URL=